-1.3.1 Aircraft Parts Store.
-An LRS function located near flight line maintenance and functions as a demand processing unit, customer service, and aircraft parts warehouse for maintenance activities.
+1.3.1 Aircraft Parts Store (APS).
+A function located near flight line maintenance and functions as a demand processing unit, customer service, and aircraft parts warehouse for maintenance activities.

 1.3.2 Awaiting Parts (AWP) Validation Listing (D19).
-Daily listing of AWP repair part due-outs, corresponding due-ins, and status.
-In addition, it provides financial data to allow maintenance managers to consider the impact of repairing parts versus repairing the end item.
+Provides a listing of Awaiting Parts (AWP) due-out detail records with applicable due-in and status details for AWP end items, as well as financial data to allow maintenance managers to consider the economic impact of repairing versus replacing the end item.

-1.3.3 Daily Document Register D04.
+1.3.3 Daily Document Register (D04).
 To provide customers with a product which reflects the LRS/Materiel Management Activity action resulting from their inputs.
 The daily listing is designed for distribution down to shop level.
 It provides a ready reference for reconciling questions regarding LRS/Materiel Management Activity responses to customer requirements.
-Also, a funds summary provides information to determine possible material management IT system abuses within the organization.
+Also, a funds summary provides information to determine possible material management Information Technology (IT) system abuses within the organization.

 1.3.4 Demand Code.
-A one digit code used on issue requests to indicate how to accumulate demand information for stock leveling and Due-in from Maintenance (DIFM) control (e.g., recurring-R; initial issue-I; nonrecurring-N; etc.).
+A one digit code used on issue requests to indicate how to accumulate demand information for stock leveling and Due-in From Maintenance (DIFM) control (e.g., recurring-R; initial issue-I; nonrecurring-N; etc.).